qqyoungqq/p5-neighborhood-map-review/README.md

 Front-End Web Developer Nanodegree Project 5

 ### Project Overview
-To develop a single page application featuring a map of St. Petersburg neighborhood using .
+To develop a single page application featuring a map of St. Petersburg neighborhood.
 Add additional functionality to this map including highlighted locations, third-party data ([Foursquare API] (https://developer.foursquare.com/start)) about those locations and various ways to browse the content.
 The application is built on [Google Maps] (https://developers.google.com/maps/) with [Knockout.js framework] (http://knockoutjs.com/).

 ### Intructions on how to run the application
 1. Visit my [Github page] (http://qqyoungqq.github.io/p5-neighborhood-map-review/)